Garfunklette/homeautomation/README.md

 # homeautomation
-my home automation via home assistant io
+A collection of automations using home assistant io

-uses Philips Hue lights, forecast io, and nmaps